Changissnz/puissec/README.md

 aspects of network adversary simulation.
 This over-development has led to some of the code very chunky to continue working with.
 And most importantly, this project is a design to simulate network adversaries (not the real deal).

+### Update 11/30/2025
+This is a buggy project, and it's not fit for serious use.
+But I have been putting time into fixing some of the bugs.
+Goal is for there to be a graphical user interface for it.